Curious about Bluegrass Music? Here's some information to put you in a Bluegrass state of mind.

 When you are visiting Lexington, be sure to check out these venues for Bluegrass music.

 Red Barn Radio.
 On Wednesday nights, join the audience for a performance of Bluegrass and traditional music that is recorded live for radio broadcast.
-Now in their 13th season, Red Barn Radio's home base is the Performance Hall at ArtsPlace, 161 North Mill Street in Lexington.
+Now in their 15th season, Red Barn Radio's home base is the Performance Hall at ArtsPlace, 161 North Mill Street in Lexington.
 Shows start at 8 p.m. and admission is $8.
-Enter through the red door on the side of the building. www.redbarnradio.com
+Enter through the Church Street door on the side of the building. www.redbarnradio.com

 Southland Jamboree.
 Bring a lawn chair or blanket and make yourself at home for free outdoor Bluegrass music concerts every Monday throughout the summer.
 Bring your instrument and join in the post-show jam session.
 The Southland Jamboree season starts in May and is held held at the Moondance Amphitheatre.
 Check their website for more information. www.southlandjamboree.org.

 Willie's Locally Known.
 This bar and restaurant on Southland Drive is serious about promoting Bluegrass music along with Americana, roots and country rock.
-Bands are booked on Wednesdays, Fridays and Saturdays.
+Bands are booked every weekend, and often on week days as well.
 Check their website to see who is coming up on their schedule. www.willieslocallyknown.com.

 WoodSongs Old Time Radio Hour.
 Heard in more than 500 markets around the world, this radio show is taped live at the historic Lyric Theatre in downtown Lexington.
 Nationally known Bluegrass acts join a line up of traditional and folk music year round.
 The show starts at 7 pm, but come early.
 The audience needs to be seated by 6:45.
 Admission is $10.
 See who is performing while you are in town at www.woodsongs.com.